Novartis's smokers' cough treatment gets European nod

 The group said the treatment will be available to physicians and patients in some European Union markets by year end.

-Deutsche Bank has estimated peak sales for Seebri Breezhaler at some $500 million.
+Deutsche Bank has estimated peak sales for Seebri Breezhaler at some $500 million..
+(Reporting by Martin de Sa‘Pinto)